mt-support/tec-labs-extension-template/README.md

 ## What and Why?

-This is the Modern Tribe Extension Template.
+This is the TEC Labs Extension Template.
 It allows you to easily extend our plugins: The Events Calendar, Event Tickets, and their associated add-on plugins.

 The primary benefits of using this template is that it's gets you up-and-running quicker than building a custom plugin yourself, and it's best to extend one plugin via another plugin instead of adding custom code to your child theme's `functions.php` file.